F-14 CADC: Components

-The CADC consisted of an A-to-D converter, several quartz pressure sensors, and a number of MOS-based microchips.
+The CADC consisted of an analog-to-digital converter, several quartz pressure sensors, and a number of MOS-based microchips.
 Inputs to the system included the primary flight controls, a number of switches, static and dynamic air pressure (for calculating stall points and aircraft speed) and a temperature gauge.
-The outputs controlled the primary flight controls, wing sweep, the F-14's leading edge "glove vane", and the flaps.
+The outputs controlled the wing sweep and the maneuver flaps and slats and limited allowable control inputs.